Termites and your home

 Treatment with a termicide directly into tunnels of the nest where termites are known to be active can reduce numbers, but it rarely eliminates the colony altogether unless it is used in conjunction with another method.

 Buying an existing home

 When buying an existing home, Consumer Protection recommends including a White Ant Certificate clause in the Offer and Acceptance form.
 This is intended to make sure the home is free of termites and there is no structural damage from any previous infestation.
-A separate fact sheet about the need for timber pest inspections and reports when buying property is available from the Department of Commerce by contacting the Consumer Protection Advice Line on 1300 304 054.
+A separate fact sheet about the need for timber pest inspections and reports when buying property is available from the Department of Energy, Mines, Industry Regulation and Safety by contacting the Consumer Protection Advice Line on 1300 304 054.

 Building a new home or renovating